MarcinOrlowski/laravel-api-response-builder/docs/docs.md

  Once all is arguments are passed, call `build()` to conclude building and have final `HttpResponse` object returned.

- **NOTE:** `$data` can be of any type you want (i.e. `string`) however, to enforce constant JSON structure of the response, `data` is always an object.
-If you pass anything else, type casting will be done internally.
+ **IMPORTANT:** To enforce constant JSON structure of the response, `data` node is always an JSON object, therefore passing anything but `object` or `array` to `withData()` would trigger internal type casting.
 There's no smart logic here, just ordinary `$data = (object)$data;`.
 The only exception are classes configured with "classes" mapping (see configuration details).
 In such case configured conversion method is called on the provided object and result is returned instead.
-Laravel's `Model` and `Collection` classes are pre-configured but you can add additional classes just by creating entry in configuration `classes` mapping.
+ Several classes pre-configured but you can add additional classes just by creating entry in configuration `converter` mapping.
+ See [Data Conversion](#data-conversion) for more information.

 ----